Ages 18 – 31 Years Old

 Solo Round II – Semi-Finals: Between six (6) and nine (9) contestants will be selected to compete in the Semi-Final round, performing 45 minute solo programs of different repertoire.

 Solo Round III – Finals: Three (3) finalists will be selected to present 45 minute programs.
 Prizes will be awarded following the solo finals.
-Note: The first place solo winner performs at the McCallum Theatre after the concerto finals on April 5.
+Note: The first place solo winner performs at the McCallum Theatre after the concerto finals on April 18, and before announcing the awards.

 Concerto Round I: Those entering the concerto competition must perform a concerto from the list provided with second piano accompaniment.